 If you’ve got the space, you could construct a swimming pond, with an island!
 It goes without saying – please ensure that children are always supervised near water.

 Last year, my Landscaper, Andrew Charles, helped me to create a new pond.
-I’ve been trialling a range of pond pumps, filters, and skimmers from Oase, if you’d like to see photographs of my new pond and find out how effective the Oase pond equipment is, please click here.
+I’ve been trialling a range of pond pumps, filters, and skimmers from Oase; if you’d like to see photographs of my new pond and read the first article I’ve written about my pond and see photographs of my aquatic plants, please click here.
+To see photographs of my pond and aquatic plants in spring and early summertime, please click here.
 To see all of the articles I’ve written about my pond, please click here.

 This article was first published in the January 2020 edition of Vantage Point Magazine.